Qampi/HTML-CSS/README.md

 else if Block: it is optional, it evaluates if the first condition was false. else block: when the previous conditions are not met else block executes.
                           2. Switch Statement:
-Switch: it is a control structure that can be used to used for executing one block of code among many based on the value of an expression.
+Switch: it is a control structure that can be used to executing one block of code among many based on the value of an expression.
+                            STRUCTURE:
+switch keyword: analyse expressions if they match with one of the case labels Case labels:
+Break statement:
+Default case:
+                              FUNCTIONS & SCOPE:
+                                     FUNCTIONS:
+Function refers to a block of codes that are designeted to perfor a spefic task, those block of codes can be reused by coders.
+                                  FUNCTION DECLARATION:

+                                        SCOPE:

+                           SELECTING & MODIFYING DOM:
+                                      DOCUMENT OBJECT MODEL:
+HTML document is basically a bunch of HTML elements nested inside each other.
+This nesting creates a tree structure, like a family tree with parents, children, and siblings.
+The browser pays attention to this structure and builds a big family tree that shows how everything is related.
+To big Family tree that is called the DOM (Document Object Model).
+JavaScript can be used to manipulate your Html content by updating content and the appearance of a webpage.
+SELECTING